-A Fragility Fracture is any fall from a standing height or less, that results in a fracture.
+A Fragility Fracture is any fall from a standing height or less that results in a fracture.
 Our bodies should be able to sustain a fall from this height without a fracture unless there is an underlying cause that makes the bones fragile.
-The most common areas involved include the hip, spine and the wrist.
+The most common areas involved include the hip, spine, and wrist.
 The first fracture is a warning sign!
 It should result in immediate screening and, if indicated, management and treatment for osteoporosis.

-The Bone Health Clinic staffed by Karen Cummings, PA-C and Jaimo Ahn, MD, PhD gives personalized treatment recommendations based on individual bone density and laboratory testing as well as comprehensive medical evaluations.
-Our center is a participant of the American Orthopaedic Association’s Own the Bone® program; a clinically-proven quality improvement program which uses a multidisciplinary approach to ensure patients get the diagnoses and treatment necessary to prevent secondary fractures.
+The Bone Health Clinic, staffed by Clare Masternak, PA, Karen Cummings, PA, and Jaimo Ahn, MD, Ph.D., gives personalized treatment recommendations based on individual bone density and laboratory testing as well as comprehensive medical evaluations.
+Our center participates in the American Orthopaedic Association’s Own the Bone® program, a clinically-proven quality improvement program that uses a multidisciplinary approach to ensure patients get the diagnoses and treatment necessary to prevent secondary fractures.

 Facts Regarding Fragility Fractures

-- Osteoporosis has no signs or symptoms until a fracture occures - this is why it is often called a "silent disease."
+- Osteoporosis has no signs or symptoms until a fracture occurs - this is why it is often called a "silent disease."

 - If you've had a previous fragility fracture, you are twice as likely to suffer a fracture in the future.